diogocavilha/my-dot-files/README.md

 These are just my config files.
 Unless you know what you're doing, I don't recommend you to use the same configuration since it has been changed to suit my needs.
-Bear in mind it's a configuration for a Debian minimal installation.
+Bear in mind it's a configuration for a Debian minimal installation OR Mint with XFCE4.
 Other distros might have other configuration issues.

 ---

+# Debian

 # First time configuration, installing Debian minimal...